-Please note that SPH Student Handbooks are static documents which are updated each August.
-The degree requirements contained in the AY 2020-21 handbooks are applicable to students matriculating into a degree program during this academic year.
-Students should consult the SPH website if interested in curriculum revisions adopted during the year.
-Such changes will apply to the next year's entering class.
+Note: The Student Handbook is a static document that is updated each August.
+The degree requirements contained herein are applicable to students who matriculate into a degree program in Fall 2021.
+Students should consult the SPH website if interested in curriculum revisions adopted during the current academic year.
+Such changes will apply to next year's entering class.